Kirby Grindalythe: History

 The name of the village is derived from Old Norse.
 Kirby kirkiubỹr means "village with a church", the Grindal element is a distortion of Cranedale, meaning "valley with cranes" and lythe is from Old Norse "hlíõ" meaning slope.
 Kirby Grindalythe was mentioned in the Domesday Book as being in the Hundred of Toreshou (Buckrose), belonging to King William, and having one ploughland.
 The settlement was built around its parish church in the upper Gypsey Race Valley, and in Medieval times, it was the most important settlement in the area.

 Kirby Grindalythe village has a resident population of roughly fifty.
 There are no shops, pubs or other services and the nearest town is Malton.
 St Andrew's Church, Kirby Grindalythe is on the Sykes Churches Trail having been restored by Sir Tatton Sykes in 1872-5 and again more recently after a grant of about £175,000 from English Heritage.
 The church is now a Grade II* listed building.

 The village is also the location of the Cranedale Centre, a residential Field Studies Centre providing courses in environmental subjects and outdoor education to people of all ages.
 The centre operates from a converted farm and has been open since 1983.

 Governance

-The civil parish of Kirby Grindalythe, which includes the village of Duggleby, had a population of 247 people living in 92 households at the time of the 2001 Census.
+The civil parish of Kirby Grindalythe, which included the village of Duggleby from 1935 to 2026, had a population of 247 people living in 92 households at the time of the 2001 Census.
 The population at the 2011 Census had risen to 295.

 In 1823 Kirby Grindalythe was a civil parish with a population of 178 in the Wapentake of Buckrose.
 It was historically part of the Norton Rural District in the East Riding of Yorkshire until 1974.
 Between 1974 and 2023 the parish was part of the Ryedale district.
 It is now administered by North Yorkshire Council.
+On 1 April 1935 the parishes of Duggleby and Thirkleby were abolished and merged with Kirby Grindalythe.
+On 1 April 2026 the parish was abolished and split with Duggleby becoming a parish again and a new "Kirby Grindalythe" parish formed.
 It is represented at Westminster as part of the Thirsk and Malton Constituency.